Natal Moon Phase: An Introduction #

 The Eight Phases #

-The Full Moon phase (180°-225°) represents illumination, awareness, and the capacity for objective relational engagement.
-The Disseminating phase (225°-270°) represents the sharing of what has been understood.
-The Last Quarter (270°-315°) represents the capacity to restructure and to question established systems.
-The Balsamic phase (315°-360°) represents completion, release, and the preparation for new cycles.
+The Full Moon phase (180-225 degrees) represents illumination, awareness, and the capacity for objective relational engagement.
+Individuals born here tend toward heightened awareness of both self and other.
+The Disseminating phase (225-270 degrees) represents the sharing and teaching of what has been understood.
+The Last Quarter (270-315 degrees) represents the capacity to restructure and to question established systems with conviction.
+The Balsamic phase (315-360 degrees) represents completion, release, and the quiet preparation for new cycles – a distillation of essential wisdom from the full cycle of experience.

 How to Use Natal Moon Phase #